Aidymouse/Hexfriend/README.md

 ### License
 The software is free to use, copy, share, steal, whatever!
 Check the license file for real details :)

+### Coming Soon...
+Hexfriend is never finished!
+Here's a list of stuff to do:
+ - Keyboard Shortcuts
+ - More to come!